 This year, the focus of the commission is sound art, and the poetry of the Greek poet, Cavafy.

-National Sawdust Ensemble (NSE), led by cellist Jeffrey Zeigler, is a Pierrot + instrumentation ensemble, and a natural culmination of musicians that have performed countless times at National Sawdust.
-This group of highly acclaimed artists is an integral part of National Sawdust Mentorship Initiatives, playing, teaching and collaborating with emerging and professional composers from the Blueprint Bridge Fellowship with The Juilliard School, as well as the internationally renowned Hildegard Commission Concert for composers who are women and other marginalized genders.
+National Sawdust Ensemble (NSE), led by cellist Jeffrey Zeigler, is the in house band of National Sawdust.
+Made up of highly acclaimed artists who are or have been members of the Da Capo Chamber Players, New York New Music Ensemble, the Internationally Contemporary Ensemble, Imani Winds, Flutronix, and the Kronos Quartet, this instrumentally flexible group is an integral part of National Sawdust Mentorship Initiatives, playing, teaching and collaborating with emerging and professional composers from the Blueprint Bridge Fellowship with The Juilliard School, as well as the internationally renowned Hildegard Commission Concert for composers who are women and other marginalized genders.
 The mission of the ensemble is to give composers and artists access to the high caliber of musicianship that is native to National Sawdust.
-Additionally the NSE is the ensemble in residency at National Sawdust performances such as Liederabend, Senses with Beth Morrison Projects.
+The NSE has also supported projects such as Liederabend, Senses with Beth Morrison Projects.